Claude, Duke of Aumale: Disaster in the north

 In the late 1550s, the campaign against Charles moved north into Picardie.
 Guise meanwhile campaigned in Italy, but without much success, Alba grinding him down in a war of attrition.
 In May 1557 Lorraine wrote to the king, urging him to relieve command of the Italian forces from Guise, giving the responsibility to Aumale, the king for the moment did nothing however.
 Meanwhile the Imperial army delivered a crushing blow to a French force under Anne de Montmorency, constable of France and the king's favourite at the battle of Saint-Quentin.
 Much of the high French nobility including Montmorency were captured in the debacle.
 This left the Guise with an opportunity to assert their dominance at court, and shortly thereafter Guise travelled from Italy to meet the king, and was made lieutenant-general of France, the highest military office in the absence of the Constable.
 His brothers Aumale, Elbeuf and François de Lorraine, Grand Prior joined him as he planned his next moves, Aumale having commanded the Italian army on its withdrawal back to France as Guise raced off ahead.
 With the armies withdrawal from Italy, the Pope was forced to make peace with the Imperial forces in September.

 Aumale for his part would request the Marshal baton vacated by the death of the Duke of Bouillon in Spanish captivity.
 Bouillon had been made prisoner in the Battle of Hesdin in 1553 and had died shortly after his release in 1556.
 Henri considered the prospect, but decided against it, holding onto the baton for the next two years before awarding it to Paul de Thermes.

 Guise settled on conquering siege of Calais as a way to restore French honour and gain a strategic advantage, a city which had been in English hands since 1347.
 Aumale and Elbeuf joined him for the siege and, after capturing a weak fortress that guarded the approach to Calais, entrusted Aumale and Elbeuf with its defence while he retired to camp.
 The brothers held the castle against two ferocious counter attacks by the desperate English, who recognised the strategic importance of the site.
 By 8 January the commander of Calais sued for terms, and yielded the critical city.
 In reward for the victory, Henri provided gifts to those captains he held most responsible.
 Aumale was provided the governorship of French controlled Piedmont replacing Brissac in the role.
 This necessitated a replacement for Aumale as commander of the light horse, an honour which was given to Jacques, Duke of Nemours.
 He was further provided with a temporary lieutenancy giving him military command in Picardie, an office he would make use of from May to July of that year, working in concert with Jacques d'Humières.
-At the end of this tenure the disastrous battle of Gravelines again threw the French forces into dissaray.
+At the end of this tenure the disastrous battle of Gravelines again threw the French forces into disarray.